camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 1. For developers: [New Frontend Plugin System for all Webapps](#new-frontend-plugin-system-for-all-webapps)
 1. For administrators and developers: [PostgreSQL Support Clarification](#postgresql-support-clarification)
 1. For administrators and developers: [Changes to Camunda Platform Run Start Script](#changes-to-camunda-platform-run-start-script)
+1. For administrators and developers: [Java External Task Client: New Version Handling](#java-external-task-client-new-version-handling)

 This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda Platform 7.15.